w3c/yml2vocab/README.md

 The script is in TypeScript (version 4.6 and beyond) running on top of `node.js` (version 16 and beyond).
 Take the following steps to install and run the script:

 1. Install [`node.js`](https://nodejs.org/) on your local machine.
 Installation of `node.js` should automatically install the [`npm`](https://www.npmjs.com) package manager.
+2. Clone the repository to your local machine
-2. In the directory of the script, run `npm install` on the command line.
+3. In the directory of the repository clone, run `npm install` on the command line.
 This installs all the necessary packages in the `node_modules` subdirectory.
-3. The script can be run through `npm run generate` on the command line.
+4. Modify the `main.ts` file's first line (staring with `#!`) to refer to the local file directory where the installation happened
+5. Create a directory for the vocabulary definition; this should include
+   1. A `vocabulary.csv` file.
+You can start with the CSV file in the `example` directory of the repository, and change the cells for your vocabulary.
+   2. A `template.html` file.
+You can start with the HTML file in the `example` directory of the repository, and adapt/change it as you wish.
+Be careful with the changes, though: the script relies on the existing `id` values and section structures.
+6. Run the `main.ts` file in the directory that contains the `vocabulary.csv` and `template.html` files

 The vocabulary specification in CSV is in the `vocabulary.csv` file.
 The script generates the files `vocabulary.ttl`, `vocabulary.jsonld` and `vocabulary.html` for, respectively, the Turtle, JSON-LD, and HTML representations.